zamicol/zamicol.com/pages/words.md

-prima facie     - based on the first impression; accepted as correct until proved otherwise. priggishness    - one who offends or irritates by observance of proprieties (as of speech or manners) in a pointed manner or to an obnoxious degree foibles         - a minor weakness or eccentricity in someone's character. capricious      - given to sudden and unaccountable changes of mood or behavior. obviates        - In practice JSDoc rigid type documentation obviates TypeScript.
+prima facie     - based on the first impression; accepted as correct until proved otherwise. priggishness    - one who offends or irritates by observance of proprieties (as of speech or manners) in a pointed manner or to an obnoxious degree foibles         - a minor weakness or eccentricity in someone's character. capricious      - given to sudden and unaccountable changes of mood or behavior.
+"Base 10, used by mathematicians, is extremely capricious.
+Base 12 all bases that are exponents of 2 are superiour." obviates        - In practice JSDoc rigid type documentation obviates TypeScript.
-insuperable     - impossible to overcome. banal						- Which is pronounced, bay-nal, Barry.  :P demonym         - Name of a person of a place, Puebloan, Coloradan.
+insuperable     - impossible to overcome. banal						- Which is pronounced, bay-nal, Barry.  :P demonym         - Name of a person of a place: Puebloan, Coloradan.
+spendthrifts    - Someone who spends money extravagantly and wastefully, often to their own detriment.
+"I know a lot of female spendthrifts". axiomatic       - Self-evident or unquestionable.
+I keep forgetting this one, leaning on "obvious" instead.

+# STOP USING THEIR CORRUPTION OF LANGAUGE WORDS
+"Capitalism" - Rest in piss Marx, Long Live Free Markets.
+"Liberal" - LOL no you arn't, I'm a liberal.
+Rest in piss FDR.
+"Fascists" - LOL, look at a Mercury dime, look behind the Speaker.
+Rest in piss Bolsheviks.

+# Political Words:
+Autocrats, statists, authoritarians, despots, totalitarians, commies, marxists, autocrats, kleptocrats, kakistocrats, dictators, and santimoniacs.